1163256334/Transnet/README.md

 # Transnet
-A hybrid structure of Transformer and CNN for RS image semantic segmentation
+A Transformer-CNN hybrid structure for RS image semantic segmentation

+Codes will be made available soon